2024 Spring Convergence

 3. Place-Based Learning Matters

 Many attendees had never visited Sweetwater Farm before.
-Meeting on working land that demonstrates Bioregional Design made regenerative principles tangible and real.
+Meeting on working land that demonstrates more mindful land stewardship made regenerative principles tangible and real.

 4. Economic Experiments Shift Consciousness